 Potential breaking changes:

-If your app is not functioning as intended after switching to Facebook Login for Business, you can uninstall it by rolling back to Facebook Login by going to the App Dashboard > Facebook Login for Business > Settings and clicking the Switch to Facebook Login link.
+After switching to Facebook Login for Business, if your app is not functioning as intended after switching to Facebook Login for Business, you can roll back to Facebook Login by going to the App Dashboard > Facebook Login for Business > Settings and clicking the Switch to Facebook Login link.
 You will be presented with a survey which helps us improve the Facebook Login for Business configuration experience.
-Each app is allowed to roll back to Facebook Login within 30 days after the switch and can only roll-back max three times.
+Each app is allowed to roll back to Facebook Login within 30 days after the switch.